-People with dichromatic colour vision have only two types of cones which are able to perceive colour i.e. they have a total absence of function of one cone type.
-Lack of ability to see colour is the easiest way to explain this condition but in actual fact it is a specific section of the light spectrum which can’t be perceived.
-For convenience we call these areas of the light spectrum ‘red’, ‘green’ or ‘blue’ .
-The sections of the light spectrum which the ‘red’ and ‘green’ cones perceive overlap and this is why red and green colour vision deficiencies are often known as red/green colour blindness and why people with red and green deficiencies see the world in a similar way.
+People with dichromatic colour vision have only two types of cone cells which are able to perceive colour i.e. they have a total absence of function of one cone cell type , resulting in a specific section of the light spectrum which can’t be perceived at all.
+For convenience we call these areas of the light spectrum ‘red’, ‘green’ or ‘blue’.
+The sections of the light spectrum which the ‘red’ and ‘green’ cone cells would normally perceive overlap significantly, so people with red and green types of colour blindness experience many similar colour confusions.
+This is why red and green colour vision deficiencies are often known as red/green colour blindness and why people with red and green deficiencies often see the world in a similar way.

 People with protanopia are unable to perceive any ‘red’ light, those with deuteranopia are unable to perceive ‘green’ light and those with tritanopia are unable to perceive ‘blue’ light.

 People with both red and green deficiencies live in a world of murky greens where blues and yellows stand out.
-Browns, oranges, shades of red and green are easily confused.
-Both types will confuse some blues with some purples and both types will struggle to identify pale shades of most colours.
+Browns, oranges, shades of red and green are easily confused and people with both types will also confuse some blues with some purples and struggle to identify pale shades of most colours.

-However, there are some specific differences between the 2 red/green deficiencies.
+However, there are some specific differences between the two types of red/green deficiencies.

 Protanopes are more likely to confuse:-

 1. Black with many shades of red

-2. Dark brown with dark green, dark orange and dark red
+2. Dark brown with dark green, dark orange, dark red, dark blue/purple and black

 3. Some blues with some reds, purples and dark pinks